-Other Canadian Smoking and Health Class Actions: Seven putative class actions, described below, have been filed against various Canadian and non-Canadian tobacco-related entities, including the UK

-Companies, Imperial and the RJR Companies, in various Canadian Provinces.
-In these cases, none of which have quantified their asserted damages, the plaintiffs allege claims based on fraud, fraudulent concealment, breach of warranty of merchantability, and of fitness for a particular purpose, failure to warn, design defects, negligence, breach of a "special duty" to children and adolescents, conspiracy, concert of action, unjust enrichment, market share liability, and violations of various trade practices and competition statutes.
-Pursuant to the terms of the 1999 sale of RJRT's international tobacco business, RJRT has tendered to JTI the defence of these seven actions (Semple, Kunka, Adams, Dorion, Bourassa, McDermid and Jacklin, discussed below).
-Subject to a reservation of rights, JTI has assumed the defence of the RJR Companies in these actions.
+Other Canadian Smoking and Health Class Actions: Seven putative class actions, described below, have been filed against various Canadian and non-Canadian tobacco-related entities, including the UK Companies, Imperial and the RJR Companies, in various Canadian Provinces.
+In these cases, none of which have quantified their asserted damages, the plaintiffs allege claims based on fraud, fraudulent concealment, breach of warranty of merchantability, and of fitness for a particular purpose, failure to warn, design defects, negligence, breach of a 'special duty' to children and adolescents, conspiracy, concert of action, unjust enrichment, market share liability and violations of various trade practices and competition statutes.
+Pursuant to the terms of the 1999 sale of RJRT's international tobacco business, and subject to a reservation of rights, JTI has assumed the defence of the RJR Companies in these seven actions (Semple, Kunka, Adams, Dorion, Bourassa, McDermid and Jacklin, discussed below).

 In June 2009, four smoking and health class actions were filed in Nova Scotia (Semple), Manitoba (Kunka), Saskatchewan (Adams) and Alberta (Dorion) against various Canadian and non-Canadian tobacco-related entities, including the UK Companies, Imperial and the RJR Companies.
-In Saskatchewan, the UK Companies have been released from the action, and the RJR Companies have brought a motion challenging the jurisdiction of the court.
+In Saskatchewan, BAT and Carreras Rothmans Limited have been released from Adams, and the RJR Companies have brought a motion challenging the jurisdiction of the court.
 No date has been set in these cases with respect to the certification motion hearing.
 There are service issues in relation to Imperial and the UK Companies in Alberta and in relation to the UK Companies in Manitoba.

 In June 2010, two further smoking and health class actions were filed in British Columbia against various Canadian and non-Canadian tobacco-related entities, including Imperial, the UK Companies and the RJR Companies.
 The Bourassa claim is allegedly on behalf of all individuals who have suffered chronic respiratory disease and the McDermid claim proposes a class based on heart disease.
-Both claims state that they have been brought on behalf of those who have "smoked a minimum of 25,000 cigarettes."
+Both claims state that they have been brought on behalf of those who have 'smoked a minimum of 25,000 cigarettes.'
 The UK Companies, Imperial, the RJR Companies and other defendants objected to jurisdiction.
 Subsequently, BAT and Carreras Rothmans Limited were released from Bourassa and McDermid.
 Imperial, Industries, Investments and the RJR Companies remain as defendants in both actions.
-No certification motion hearing date has been set.
-The Plaintiffs were due to deliver certification motion materials by 31 January 2015, but have not yet done so.
+The plaintiffs did not serve their certification motion materials and no date for a certification motion was set.

 In June 2012, a new smoking and health class action was filed in Ontario (Jacklin) against various Canadian and non-Canadian tobacco-related entities, including the UK Companies, Imperial and the RJR Companies.
-The claim is presently in abeyance.
+The claim has been in abeyance.